How To Record a Bounced Check in QuickBooks Online

-In this tutorial, you’ll learn how to record a bounced check in QuickBooks Online, as it doesn’t have an automated bounced check feature.
-There are multiple ways to do this, but we present what we believe is the most efficient way while still maintaining a paper trail and making reconciling your QuickBooks banking activity as simple as possible.
+In this tutorial, you’ll learn how to record a bounced check in QuickBooks Online.
+There are multiple ways to do this, but we present what we believe is the most efficient while still maintaining a paper trail and making reconciling your QuickBooks banking activity as simple as possible.

 Step 1: Record the Decrease in Bank Balance

-The expense entry should decrease the bank account and increase accounts receivable (A/R) since the customer, Aaron, now owes Paul’s Plumbing for the check that bounced.
+The expense entry should decrease the bank account balance and increase accounts receivable (A/R) since the customer, Aaron, now owes Paul’s HVAC for the check that bounced.
 Here’s the expense entry to decrease the Chase checking account for our example:

 A. Payee: Select the customer whose check bounced.